cod1r/tack/README.md

 current problems:
   memory usage is too high
-  performance is not ideal (still need to test on large amounts of text) text wrapping is dogshit
+  performance is not ideal (still need to test on large amounts of text)
-    - write_to_buffer might have to return the x_offset value due to adjustments when wrapping so that wrapped lines that occur after are consistent.
-(The adjusted values aren't kept so glyphs that are positioned after the wrapped line, behave as thought they didn't occur after a adjusted value).

 thoughts about cursor related problems:
     abstract away the logic for offsetting the x_offset so that it's easily known what glyph a cursor lands on when moving around.